wagtail/gitpod-wagtail-develop/README.md

 1. Click the ``Open in Gitpod`` button.
 2. Relax: a development environment with [Wagtail](https://github.com/wagtail/wagtail) and [Bakery Demo](https://github.com/wagtail/bakerydemo) will be created for you.
-3. To get to the admin login screen, click on the URL and add `/admin/` at the end.
-You can login with username: `admin` and password: `changeme`.
+3. Wait for the 'Simple Browser' panel with the Bakery Demo website to load.
+Append `/admin/` to the URL.
+Login with username `admin` and password `changeme`.

-By default, the Wagtail bakery demo is opened live once all the assets and dependencies has finished compiling.

 More on [contributing and developing](https://docs.wagtail.io/en/stable/contributing/developing.html).